nashjain/phpish-skeleton/README.md

 * Composer
 * Git

-This is a skeleton project which helps you boot-strap a web app easily.
+This is a skeleton project, which helps you bootstrap a web app easily.

 To create a web app called demo in a directory Sites, do the following: